 • Bohol — a small island packed with adventure, beaches and nature.
 You’ll surely find it a surprising stop.
 Read the best things to do in Bohol.

 • Boracay — visit the best beach in the world, and enjoy its powdery white sand beach in Boracay.
 It recently underwent a major rehabilitation that restored its pristine beaches after it fell victim to its popularity– causing it to lose its unspoiled beauty.
+You can read the best ways to get from Caticlan airport to Boracay.

 • Banaue — enjoy the Northern mountain province and see rows and rows of rice terraces carved on mountains